hacks-guide/Guide_Vita/docs/finalizing-setup.md

     + If you don't see a green menu with this option, make sure you've [enabled unsafe homebrew](installing-h-encore#section-iv---configuring-henkaku)
 1. Select the following application:
     + iTLS Installer
-1. Tap "Download the selected apps"
+1. Tap "Download the selected apps" at the top of the menu
 1. Wait for the app to finish downloading and installing
-    + When finished, you exit VitaDeploy
+    + When finished, you can exit VitaDeploy using the <Btn btn="PS" /> button

 #### Section II - Installing iTLS

 1. Open the iTLS-Enso application
 1. Press <Btn btn="cross" /> on "Install the full iTLS package"
-    + If not on HENkaku Ensō, select "Install the iTLS compat module (web-browser)" instead
+    + If you are not on HENkaku Ensō, select "Install the iTLS compat module (web-browser)" instead
 1. Wait for your device to reboot

 #### Section III - Blocking Updates